CodeStory/fluent-http/README.md

 You can do this by configuring or replacing the ObjectMapper through the `Extensions` interface.

 Like the example below, for instance let's say someone, let's name it Cedric, wants to map objects using the "new" jdk8 date api.
-He can do so by using :
+He can do so by using:

 ```java
 routes.setExtensions(new Extensions() {